f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 <h3>5: Source</h3>

-Specify the SDRangel Channel or Feature that that will control the target azimuth and elevation values, when Track (4) is checked.
+Specify the SDRangel Channel or Feature that will control the target azimuth and elevation values, when Track (4) is checked.

 <h3>6: Target</h3>